rodrigorf/muonline-points-clicker/README.md

     * Change the amount of clicks on line 18 (run.py)
     * Change the coordinate offset on line 17
-    * NOTE: its hardcode but i`m going to organizer in a close future!! :)
+    * NOTE: its hardcode but i`m going to organize in a close future!! :)

 ## Be happy!
 Don`t waste your time clicking thousands of times! :)
     EXECUTE: exec.bat ou python run.py